DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v0.9 update -> 15/09/2021
+- Fixed rank module.
+The tickTack attribute did not toggle at one point.
+- Correction of the final presentation that prevented, at certain times, from showing the second and third place

 v0.8A update -> 14/09/2021
 - Changed the way the application ends, saving before exiting and being able to return to the program or check the rank